AdamSpannbauer/minimal_python_package/README.md

-# minimal_python_package
+# minimal_python_package 📦 🐍

 Who is this for:

-* You know how to write python code
+* 🙋 You know how to write python code
-* You know how to write python functions
+* 🙋‍♀️ You know how to write python functions
-* You want to know how to write python packages and you're more of a do-er than a reader
+* 🙋‍♂️ You want to know how to write python packages and you're more of a doer than a reader

 README Outline:
-* [Overview and usage](#overview-and-usage): proving that this repo holds an installable & functional package
+* ⬇️ [Overview and usage](#overview-and-usage): proving that this repo holds an installable & functional package
-* [More on packages](#more-on-packages): Very brief writeups on python package concepts shown in this repo
+* 📄 [More on packages](#more-on-packages): Very brief writeups on python package concepts shown in this repo
-* [Practice prompts](#practice-prompts): Prompts for how to practice packages using this repo.
+* 🏋️ [Practice prompts](#practice-prompts): Prompts for how to practice packages using this repo.
 Extend and create.

 ## Overview and usage